 The CARES Act also included a total allocation of \$659 billion for loans to be issued by financial institutions through the Small Business Administration ("SBA").
 This program is known as the Paycheck Protection Program ("PPP").
 PPP loans are forgivable, in whole or in part, if the proceeds are used for eligible payroll costs and other permitted purposes in accordance with the requirements of the PPP.
 These loans carry a fixed rate of 1.00%.
 PPP loans originated prior to June 5, 2020 have a term of two years, while PPP loans originated on or after June 5, 2020 have a term of five years.
 Payments are deferred for at least the first six months of the loan and the loans are 100% guaranteed by the SBA.
 The SBA pays the originating bank a processing fee ranging from 1% to 5%, based on the size of the loan.
-During the year ended December 31, 2020, the Company originated 700 PPP loans totaled \$1.9 million, which will be recognized over the life of the loans and as borrowers are granted forgiveness.
+During the year ended December 31, 2020, the Company originated 700 PPP loans for a total principal amount of \$126.6 million.
+At December 31, 2020, net deferred loan fees related to PPP loans totaled \$1.9 million, which will be recognized over the life of the loans and as borrowers are granted forgiveness.
 Participation in the PPP will likely have a positive impact on the Company's financial position and results of operations as this fee income is recognized over the term of the PPP loans.
-As of December 31, 2020, PPP loans have applied for and received forgiveness from the SBA for \$19.3 million of PPP loan principal and have made \$0.2 million of principal payments leaving \$107.1 million of PPP loan principal outstanding.
-The loan forgiveness resulted in an acceleration of deferred loan fees of \$0.4 million for the year ended December 31, 2020.
+As of December 31, 2020, PPP borrowers have applied for and received forgiveness from the SBA for \$19.3 million of PPP loan principal and have made \$0.2 million of principal payments leaving \$107.1 million for the year ended December 31, 2020.